mantidproject/mantidimaging/docs/user_guide/index.rst

 At this stage there is also the option to:

 #.
 Open only a portion of the sample images.
-This can be done by manually selecting the file increment or by using the "Preview" Button which will set the increment so that roughly 10% of the dataset is loaded.
+This can be done by manually selecting the file increment or by using the "Preview" Button.
 #.
 Select the pixel size of the detector used in microns.
 This can also be changed at a later stage.
 #.
 Untick a category of files to not load.
 For example, if both "Dark Before" and "Dark After" images have been found this can be adjusted to only one.